ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 * access_token is the decrypted access_token as transferred from the authorization server to the resource server.

-To ensure uniqueness of the derived shared secret, the authorization server SHOULD generate a sufficiently random kid value and include the claims `iat` and either `exp` or `exi` in the access token.
+Use of a unique (per resource server) `kid` and the use of a key derivation IKM that is unique per authorization server/resource server pair as specified above will ensure that the derived key is not shared across multiple clients.
+However, to additionally provide variation in the derived key across different tokens used by the same client, it is additionally RECOMMENDED to include the "iat" claim and either the "exp" or "exi" claims in the access token.

 ### DTLS Channel Setup Between Client and Resource Server {#psk-dtls-channel}